Published 19:19 IST, June 9th 2024

 The gap between job availability and job demand is a new phenomenon that the government seems unable to address adequately.

-India is fastest-growing large economy, expanding at a remarkable pace of over 7%.
-This momentum suggests that India is poised to outpace every or economy globally.
-Many herald this as India’s dece, potentially even India’s century.
-However, before declaring a victory of sorts, we must recognise and dress multiple challenges.
+India is the fastest-growing large economy, expanding at a remarkable pace of over 7%.
+This momentum suggests that India is poised to outpace every other economy globally.
+Many herald this as India’s decade, potentially even India’s century.
+However, before declaring a victory of sorts, we must recognise and address multiple challenges.
 Let us delve into some key issues:

 1. If India Grows, Will Bharat Too?